-The economy is evolving to allow for more direct to consumer delivery options, and the timeframes for ordering and receiving goods is shrinking which is more convenient for consumers.
+The economy is evolving to allow for more direct-to-consumer delivery options, and the timeframes for ordering and receiving goods is shrinking which is more convenient for consumers.
 The added convenience of having goods delivered to one's home or business in increasing shorter time frames requires that a distributed network of these uses be established throughout the region.
 Further, the more distributed the network of these facilities, the less vehicle miles traveled between warehouses, last mile delivery stations where goods are sorted and the end user, which results in added safety, convenience and general welfare for the residents and businesses in Hayward.
-To off-set the fact that the proposed use would not result in any point of sales tax revenue to the City, staff recommends that the applicant pay for pavement upgrades and an annual pavement maintenance fee (proposed Condition Nos.
-41 and 42).